PostgreSQL

 - IDs: Changed from MongoDB

-2. Configure Database URL (.env.local
+2. Configure Database URL (.env.local)

-file with your PostgreSQL connection string.
+Update the DATABASE_URL in your .env.local file with your PostgreSQL connection string.

 - Replace placeholders with your actual PostgreSQL connection details.